Rigorous Academic Standards & Leadership Curriculum

 Beginning in the 9th grade, students take the following leadership curriculum honors credit bearing courses:

-- Fundamentals of Communication and Leadership - 9th
+- Communication and Leadership - 9th

-- Leadership through the Study of Leaders - 10th
+- Survey of Leadership - 10th

-- Models of Community Leadership - 11th
+- Models of Leadership - 11th

 - Internship Week - 11th/12th (not offered due to COVID-19)